A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Illustrative Examples

-For non-infinite buffer sizes possible gains in outage probability, compared to \cite{KRICHAR}, derive from better interconnection between the buffer states.
-In this way, the buffer states where relays are full or empty are often avoided and the states where increased diversity is offered, are more usual.
+For finite buffer sizes, possible gains in outage probability compared to \cite{KRICHAR} derive from better interconnection between the buffer states.
+Buffer states where relays are full or empty are often avoided and the states where increased diversity is offered, are more usual.